ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

   <!-- > [a user] function name must start with an uppercase letter, to avoid confusion with built-in functions.
 A good habit is to start the function name with the name of the script, e.g., `HTMLcolor()`. -->

-The Vim documentation makes the capital letter requirement sound more severe than it is---capital user functions, to the best of my knowledge, are really a sensible best practice to avoid conflicts with built-in Vim functions, which are always lowercase.
-But your user functions will work fine if they start with a lower-case letter and don't conflict with existing Vim functions.
+The Vim documentation makes the capital letter requirement sound more severe than it is---starting functions with capital letters, to the best of my knowledge, is just a sensible best practice to avoid conflicts with built-in Vim functions, which are always lowercase.
+Your user functions will work fine if they start with a lower-case letter, as long as they don't conflict with existing Vim functions.
 (For example, Tim Pope's excellent [`vim-commentary`](https://github.com/tpope/vim-commentary) and [`vim-surround`](https://github.com/tpope/vim-surround) plugins include lowercase function names.)
-And a special class of functions called *autoload functions* often start with lowercase letters.
 But by using uppercase function names, you *ensure* your functions won't conflict with built-in Vim functions.
+(Note that a special class of functions called *autoload functions* often intentionally start with lowercase letters, but that is another story.)

 The general syntax for defining Vimscript functions, defined at `:help E124`, is
 ```vim